Top 10 Most Inflammatory Foods to Avoid

 What Is Inflammation

 Inflammation is your body’s defense mechanism to fight against potential harm, such as infections, injuries, and toxins.
-It’s part of your body’s inherent immune response that promotes healing an recovery.
+It’s part of your body’s inherent immune response that promotes healing and recovery.

 Inflammation itself is not bad.
-Acute inflammation helps you to repair tissue damage when you have an injury and help you recover from colds, illness, or exposure to allergens.
+Acute inflammation helps you to repair tissue damage when you have an injury and helps you recover from colds, illnesses, or exposure to allergens.

 When it comes to inflammation, the problem is chronic inflammation, which is the result of an excessive stress load on your body, including physical, emotional, and chemical stress.
 Being exposed to constant stressors, your immune system becomes overwhelmed and increases the inflammation response.